2003 24 Hours of Le Mans: Qualifying

 Wednesday night's qualifying session was held with lower asphalt temperatures and teams performed scheduled simulation runs to see how their cars would perform under darkness with heavy fuel loads and worn tyres in the final 75 minutes.
-A lack of slower traffic and better grip allowed Kristensen to displace Blundell and twice improved the overall fastest lap to 3 minutes, 32.843 seconds, followed by David Brabham's sister No. 8 Bentley in second and Biela's No. 10 Audi third.
+A lack of slower traffic and better grip allowed Kristensen to displace Blundell and twice improved the overall fastest lap to 3:32.843, followed by David Brabham's sister No. 8 Bentley in second and Biela's No. 10 Audi third.
 Emanuele Pirro put the No. 6 Audi fourth as Lammers fell to fifth.
 Marco Werner's Team Goh Audi went into a gravel trap but continued driving.
-In LMP675, Nielsen improved the RN Motorsport Zytek car's lap by a second to 3 minutes, 44.343, increasing the gap over the Intersport team to almost ten seconds.
+In LMP675, Nielsen improved the RN Motorsport Zytek car's lap by a second to 3:44.343, increasing the gap over the Intersport team to almost ten seconds.
 75 minutes into the session, the Team Bucknum Racing Pilbeam-JPX MP91 car's engine failed at Indianapolis corner and spilled oil on the track.
 Marshals took 20 minutes to dry the spilled oil before qualifying resumed.
 Enge's Prodrive Ferrari led the LMGTS class from the start.
-He improved on Corvette Racing's first-session lap to 3 minutes, 53.278 seconds.
+He improved on Corvette Racing's first-session lap to 3:53.278.
 After a session-long battle with Bernhard, Maassen in the AJR Porsche maintained his lead in the LMGT category.
 Bagnall lost control of the Seikel Motorsport Porsche and was beached in a gravel trap.
 A collision with a Prototype in the Dunlop Chicane damaged David Warnock's PK Sport car's track rod.